jotaelesalinas/ml-us-baby-names/README.md

 but interpretability of the model is more complicated.

-Other classification algorithms have been tested, but none of them has beaten the random forest (at least in their basic configuration):
+Other classification algorithms have been tested, but none of them has beaten the random forest (at least with their default configuration):

 - [Logistic regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html)
 - [Support vector machines](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html)
 - [Neural networks](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html)

-Once the model has been generated, it is tested for every year, with 100% accuracy.
+Once the model has been generated, it is tested for every year, with **100% accuracy** ✅.

 Finally, a prediction is made for next year.